The Dyess Colony

 - Hemingway-Pfeiffer Museum and Educational Center

 This site features the home belonging to Paul and Mary Pfeiffer, whose daughter Pauline was married to Ernest Hemingway, and the Barn Studio behind the home where Ernest did his writing when visiting.
 Portions of A Farewell to Arms were written in the barn, along with various short stories.
 The house and barn have been restored to the way they appeared during the Hemingway-Pfeiffer marriage, between 1927 and 1940.
+It is accredited by the American Alliance of Museums.

 - Lakeport Plantation